E Will U.S. Credit Conditions Slowly Apply The Brakes To Economic Growth?

 PQ = the nominal increase in national total output, (price x output).

 Hoisington demonstrates that a combination of slowing M2 and declining V are holding back economic growth.
 The firm stresses that Fed reduces liquidity in the banking system which, ultimately, causes a reduction in the supply of credit.
-At the same time as the Fed expands the monetary base and injects liquidity into the banking system, it encourages the commercial banks to deposit reserves with the Fed such that overall liquidity available for has actually been declining (Figure 1).
+At the same time as the Fed expands the monetary base and injects liquidity into the banking system, it encourages the commercial to deposit reserves with the Fed such that overall liquidity available for loans has actually been declining (Figure 1).

 Figure 1 U.S. Bank Liquidity.